Isla de Maipo: Traditions

 One of its traditions is the Fiesta de La Virgen de La Merced.
 This feast is celebrated the last Sunday of September each year and attracts more than 80,000 pilgrims from all parts of the region, across the country and abroad.

 La Fiesta de la Vendimia (a grape harvest feast) is celebrated every year, calling together local inhabitants and foreign tourists.
 The festival allows tourists to familiarize themselves with the culinary art of the commune, especially the high quality of its wines.
 The Plaza de Armas is converted into a large dining room, where one can hear folk and other varieties of music.

 Demographics

 According to the 2017 census of the National Statistics Institute, Isla de Maipo had 36,219 inhabitants (18,051 men and 18,168 women).
 Of these, 26,941 (74.4%) lived in urban areas and 9,278 (25.6%) in rural areas.
 The population grew by 40.39% (10,421 persons) between the 2002 and 2017 censuses; during this period, the female population surpassed the male population, going from 49% to 50.2%.

 Administration

-As a commune, Isla de Maipo is a third-level administrative division of Chile administered by municipal council, headed by an alcalde who is directly elected every four years.
-For the years 2021-2024, the mayor is Juan Pablo Olave Cambara (Ind.), and his council members are:
+As a commune, Isla de Maipo is a third-level administrative division of Chile, administered by a municipal council headed by a mayor who is directly elected every four years.
+Since 2021, the mayor has been Juan Pablo Olave (Independent).
+For the 2024–2028 term, the council members are: